Kong/docs.konghq.com/src/gateway/plugin-development/other/javascript.md

 ## Install

-[kong-js-pdk] can be installed using `npm`.
+[JavaScript PDK](https://github.com/Kong/kong-js-pdk) can be installed using `npm`.
 To install the plugin server binary globally:

 ```
 npm install kong-pdk -g